lovit/clustering4docs/README_en.md

   </tbody>
 </table>

-Setting `k` as large numbers leads redundant clusters.
-To find them, we have to examine carefully the pairwise distance between clusters.
+Setting a large `k` leads to redundant clusters.
+You can identify these redundant clusters by carefully examining the pairwise distance between the clusters.

 ```python
 from soyclustering import visualize_pairwise_distance